nitidbit/lexicon/server/README.md

 Deploy
 ------
 - Change the version in `lib/lexicon.rb`
-- staging — Heroku is configured to automatically deploy from Github's 'master' branch.
+- staging — Heroku is configured to automatically deploy from Github's 'main' branch.
 - production — Use Heroku pipeline

 Configuration